-Charter vessels that are surveyed using the MRIP for-hire survey (i.e., 10% weekly) are asked to report area fished (i.e., area fished, state, or federal waters) in addition to the other elements listed in Table 2.1.1.
+Charter vessels that are surveyed using the Marine Recreational Information Program for-hire survey are asked to report area fished (i.e., area fished, state, or federal waters) in addition to the other elements listed in Table 2.1.1.
+This Action includes alternatives to require reporting of fishing locations with greater spatial resolution.

-Alternative 1 would maintain the current self-reporting systems in place, that is, report area fished if selected in the for-hire survey (charter vessel) or latitude/longitude of area fished within 1 nm2 area (headboat).
+Alternative 1 would maintain the current self-reporting systems in place, that is, reporting of area fished if selected in the for-hire survey (charter vessel) or latitude and longitude of area fished within $1 \text{ nm}^2$ area (headboat).

-Preferred Alternative 2 would require charter vessels to report location fished manually by latitude/longitude in degrees and minutes or by clicking on a geographic grid in the electronic reporting application, which is currently required for headboats in the South Atlantic.
+Preferred Alternative 2 would require charter vessels to report location fished, by either manually entering latitude and longitude in degrees and minutes, or by clicking on a geographic grid in the electronic reporting application.
+This is currently required for headboats in the South Atlantic, and these methods of reporting are available in the reporting application.
 All vessels would be required to report this information.

-Core data elements listed under action 1 are consistent with this preferred alternative.
+Core data elements listed under Action 1 are consistent with this preferred alternative.
 Selecting this alternative ensures that area reporting is consistent for all federal for-hire vessels in the South Atlantic.
 To some extent this action is tied to Action 1, since there will be no need to specify electronic reporting of area with a particular resolution if the mandatory electronic reporting alternatives of Action 1 are not approved.